coding-dojo-ror-july/blogger_mau/readme.md

 # 20. Change it so that the first blog is no longer owned by the first user.
 Owner.where("id = ?
 AND user_id = ?", 1, 1,).update_all("user_id = 5")

+# Assignment: Polymorphism
+We're going to add another model (Comment) to our Blogs/Posts/Messages assignment.
+Let's say that we want to allow the user to leave a comment for either a user, blog, post or a message.
+Instead of creating a new comment table for each element (e.g. user_comments, blog_comments, post_comments, message_comments),
+we just want to create a single comments table but have fields in the comments table that specifies which model/table (user, blog, post, message) the comment is for.

+Add a new model to the previous assignment where now a model called Comment can take comments for a user, blog, post, or a message.

+Test using the console and make sure it allows you to add, update, delete comments for a user, blog, post, and a message.

+ Work on the tasks above and submit a single txt file that contains only the Ruby commands you ran to accomplish the tasks above.

+# creating a polymorphic model
+rails g model Comment content:text commentable:references{polymorphic}

+# model structures
+class Comment < ActiveRecord::Base
+  belongs_to :commentable, polymorphic: true

+  validates :content, presence: true end

+class User < ActiveRecord::Base
+  EMAIL_REGEX = /\A([^@\s]+)@((?:[-a-z0-9]+\.)+[a-z]+)\z/i
+  has_many :owners
+  has_many :messages
+  has_many :posts

+  # added the comments relationship
+  has_many :comments, as: :commentable

+  # all the blogs owned by a specific user
+  has_many :blogs, through: :owners

+  # all the blogs a user has posted on
+  has_many :blog_posts, through: :posts, source: :blog

+  validates :email, uniqueness: { case_sensitive: false }, format: { with: EMAIL_REGEX }
+  validates :first_name, :last_name, :email, presence: true
+end

+class Blog < ActiveRecord::Base
+  has_many :owners
+  has_many :posts
+  has_many :comments, as: :commentable

+  # added the comments relationship
+  has_many :comments, as: :commentable

+  # all the users that own a specifc blog
+  has_many :users, through: :owners

+  # all the users that posted on a specific blog
+  has_many :user_posts, through: :posts, source: :user

+  validates :name, :description, presence: true end

+class Post < ActiveRecord::Base
+  has_many :messages
+  belongs_to :blog
+  belongs_to :user

+  # added the comments relationship
+  has_many :comments, as: :commentable

+  validates :content, :title, presence: true end

+class Message < ActiveRecord::Base
+  belongs_to :post
+  belongs_to :user

+  # added the comments relationship
+  has_many :comments, as: :commentable

+  validates :author, :message, presence: true end

+# add comments for user, blog, post and message
+Comment.create(content: "This is a comment from the 2nd user", commentable: User.second) Comment.create(content: "Another comment from the 2nd user", commentable: User.second) User.second.comments

+Comment.create(content: "This is a comment on the first blog", commentable: Blog.first) Comment.create(content: "Another comment on the first blog", commentable: Blog.first) Blog.first.comments

+Comment.create(content: "This is a comment on the third post", commentable: Post.third) Comment.create(content: "Another comment on the third post", commentable: Post.third) Post.third.comments

+Comment.create(content: "This is a comment on the tenth message", commentable: Message.find(10)) Comment.create(content: "Another comment on the tenth message", commentable: Message.find(10)) Message.find(10).comments